michalklempa/docker-nifi-registry/README.md

 USER nifi
 ```

-This is derived from base image running under `root` privileges and adding the desired nifi user and group.
+This is derived from default image running under `root` privileges and adding the desired nifi user and group.
 To build such image, use this command:
 ```
 docker build -f Dockerfile.user.example --build-arg UID=2006 --build-arg GID=2006 -t michalklempa/nifi-registry-custom-uid-gid:latest .
 ```